ZSL Whipsnade Zoo is one of Europe’s largest wildlife conservation parks.

 We recommend the Centrebus route 40 if you want connectivity from Dunstable to ZSL Whipsnade Zoo.

-Dunstable is 6 Kms (3.7 Miles) from Whipsnade Zoo and the bus covers the distance in 20+ minutes.
+Dunstable is 6 Kms (3.7 Miles) from Whipsnade Zoo.

 Be aware that on Sundays, this bus doesn’t ply.

 If you live in London, its best to drive down to the Zoo.

 The drive from M25 (junction 21) to the ZSL Whipsnade Zoo will take you 20 minutes.

 You can find your way to the Whipsnade Zoo, Dunstable by following the signs available on M1 (Junction 9 and junction 12).

 Even though ZSL Whipsnade Zoo is not a safari park, it is spread over a vast area.